- ABMS Certification:

 - Clinical Practice:

-- Anxiety Disorders, Attention Deficit Hyperactivity Disorder (ADHD)-child, Attention Deficit Hyperactivity Disorder (ADHD), Depression, Anxiety Disorders in Children, Obsessive-Compulsive Disorder (OCD)-Child, Oppositional Defiant Disorder - Children, Bipolar Disorder - Child, Adjustment Disorders - Child, Pediatric Psychiatry
+- Anxiety Disorders, Attention Deficit Hyperactivity Disorder (ADHD)- Pediatric, ADHD, Depression, Anxiety Disorders in Children, Obsessive-Compulsive Disorder (OCD)- Pediatric, Oppositional Defiant Disorder- Pediatric, Bipolar Disorder- Pediatric, Adjustment Disorders- Pediatric, Pediatric Psychiatry

 Dr. Tucker attended the University of North Carolina-Chapel Hill, where he graduated Phi Beta Kappa with a BA degree in psychology in 1982, followed by a medical degree four years later.
 He then completed a residency in general psychiatry and a fellowship in child psychiatry at the University of Virginia.
 After a stint in private practice, he returned to UVA in 2000.